 The notion of equivalent fractions is introduced in grade 1.
 However, it is sometimes difficult for students to grasp that a quantity can have several names and be represented by several numbers (for example, the number \(1 \frac{2}{3}\) represents the same quantity as the number \(1 \frac{4}{6}\); therefore, we can say that \(1 \frac{2}{3} = 1 \frac{4}{6}\)).

-Understanding equivalent fractions is part of the proportional reasoning that students will continue to develop in the junior and intermediate divisions.
+Understanding equivalent fractions is part of the proportional reasoning that students will continue to develop in the Junior and Intermediate Divisions.

 To determine equivalent fractions is to determine fractions that represent the same quantity.
 We then seek a number of “small parts” of a whole which correspond to a particular number of “large parts” of the same whole.
-For example, if we find the number of eighths that corresponds to a quarter (\(\frac{1}{4} = \frac{\mathord{?}}{8}\)):
+For example, if we find the number of eighths that corresponds to one fourth (\(\frac{1}{4} = \frac{\mathord{?}}{8}\)):

 \(\frac{1}{4}\) of a chocolate bar